Food affordability.Food security.Food sovereignty.

 We are offering Canada a solution.

 Families are squeezed at the grocery store.
 Coastal towns are losing paycheques to outsourced food.
-Canada already has the people, the waters, and the science to grow affordable salmon at home — and 17 First Nations ready to lead it.
+Canada already has the people, the waters, and the science to grow affordable salmon at home, and First Nations ready to lead it.

 The Carney government says it wants affordability, building Canada, and taking care of Canadians.
 Reversing the 2029 net-pen ban delivers all three.
 One decision.
 Three wins.
 Made in Canada.